TinyTapeout/KianV-RV32IMA-RISC-V-uLinux-SoC/docs/info.md

 ## How it works

 32-bit RISC-V IMA processor, capable of booting Linux.
-Features 16 MiB of external SPI flash memory, 8 MiB of external PSRAM, a UART peripheral, and a SPI peripheral.
+Features 16 MiB of external SPI flash memory, 16 MiB of external PSRAM (8 MiB per bank), a UART peripheral, and a SPI peripheral.

 ## System Memory Map